BUILD AMERICA, BUY AMERICA

 Project Documentation from Approved Fabricators/Suppliers

-For products in Group 2, the fabricator/supplier must provide a letter certifying all of the materials are in compliance with Buy America and the necessary supporting documentation will be retained as indicated in A above.
+For Group 2 Products, the fabricator/supplier must provide a letter certifying all of the materials are in compliance with BABA and the necessary supporting documentation will be retained as indicated above.
 Documentation shall be made available to the Engineer upon request.

 Products from Unapproved Fabricators/Suppliers